hpi-bp1819-naumann/shift-detector/docs/source/checks/simple.rst

 The code works as follows:

-1. First, you create a :class:`~shift_detector.detector.Detector` object to tell Morpheus which data sets you want to compare.
+1. First, you create a :class:`~Morpheus.detector.Detector` object to tell Morpheus which data sets you want to compare.
-2. Then you start the detector with :meth:`~shift_detector.detector.Detector.run` and the checks you want to run: in this case :class:`~shift_detector.checks.simple_check.SimpleCheck`.
+2. Then you start the detector with :meth:`~Morpheus.detector.Detector.run` and the checks you want to run: in this case :class:`~Morpheus.checks.simple_check.SimpleCheck`.
-3. Finally, you print the result with :meth:`~shift_detector.detector.Detector.evaluate`
+3. Finally, you print the result with :meth:`~Morpheus.detector.Detector.evaluate`

 Result
 ++++++

-The SimpleCheck produces this report:
+The :ref:`simple` produces this report:

 ::